lindseymriggs/codesforlife-stats/README.md

-# codesforlife-stats
+# Codes for Life Github Intro
-Introduction to Github by creating a new statistics suite
+Introduction to github.com by creating a new statistics suite